malejaps/my_QA_guide/Tools/qa-tools.md

 - Clickup
 - Trello
 - GSuite
-- Github (?) ....yes, you can write test cases using markdown ang to do buf traacking using tab "Issues"
+- Github (?) ....yes, you can write test cases using markdown ang to do bug tracking using tab "Issues"

 Sometimes we need generic tools for all our QA tasks, here a links collection: